Trapshooting Postal Match

 See each match for award schedule.
 Minimum of two competitors in a category for an award to be given.

 Complete the entry form attached and return to the Competitive Shooting Division.
 You will receive score reporting forms to record the match scores.
-Return completed score reporting forms and entry fees to:
+Return completed score reporting forms to:

 Shooter’s name and position being shot will be printed in the upper right hand corner of each target.